Patrickusaf/patrickusaf/_pages/private-policy.md

 * the right to object; and
 * the right not to be subject to automated decision-making including profiling.

-You also have the right to complain to the [AEPD] (https://www.aepd.es/) if you feel there is a problem with the way we are handling your data.<br>
+You also have the right to complain to the <a href="https://www.aepd.es" target="_blank">AEPD</a> if you feel there is a problem with the way we are handling your data.<br>
 We handle subject access requests in accordance with the GDPR.

 ## Internet cookies